emil-emulation/emil-rosetta/Readme.md

 ## Content Negotiation

 If not ordered otherwise the service produces JSON.
-To get an XML representation, use `Accept: application/xml` header or add ".xml" at the end of the URL.
+To get an XML representation, use `Accept: application/xml` header or add ".xml" at the end of the URL *(experimental)*.